Rhea212/sniffy-pkt-dissector/README.md

 - Converting network capture into a PCAP file for future analysis
 - Improving the output by including more information like timestamp and ports
 - Provide traffic analysis by detecting and flagging malicious activities, and detecting interesting keywords in HTTP traffic
+- Classify traffic based on criteria like type and direction